Khubchand Baghel

 Khubchand Baghel (19 July 1900 – 22 February 1969) was an Indian freedom fighter and politician from the present-day state of Chhattisgarh.
 He is considered one of the early proponents of a separate Chhattisgarh state.
 He represented the Dharsiwa Assembly constituency in the Madhya Pradesh Legislative Assembly during the 1950s.
 He also contributed to rural education and social reform.
 He served as a Member of Parliament in the Rajya Sabha, the upper house of the Indian Parliament, from 1965 to 1968.

-A few government schemes in Chhattisgarh have been named after Khubchand Baghel.

 Early life

 Baghel was born on 19 July 1900 in Pathri, a village near Siliyari in Raipur district, into a farming family.
 His father's name was Jodhavan Prasad, and his mother's name was Kekati Bai.
 After passing the medical examination in Nagpur in 1925, he was appointed as an Assistant Medical Officer.

 Freedom movement

 Khubchand Baghel started participating in the Indian independence movement during his student days.
 In 1921–22, he was inspired by Gandhi's Non-cooperation movement and left his medical studies to join the freedom movement, promoting the cause in villages across Raipur district.

 In 1930, he participated in the Salt Satyagraha after resigning from his government job.
 In 1931, he took part in the Jungle Satyagraha and was imprisoned along with his fellow protesters.
 He was arrested again in 1932 for supporting the boycott of foreign cloth during Swadeshi movement.